Medial-EarlySign/MR_Wiki/Medial Tools/Guide for common actions/index.md

 refer to [Flow](../Using%20the%20Flow%20App/index.md#creating-a-feature-matrix-for-samples)

 ### 5. Adjust Model
 Add or retrain rep_processor or post_processor components.
-Useful for calibration or explainability.
+Useful for calibration or explainability or adding/adjusting existing model.
 See: [adjust_model](../adjust_model.md)
-Can be compiled in AllTools.

 ### 6. Change Model
-Remove or modify model components (e.g., enable debug logs, test normalization).
+Remove or modify model components (e.g., enable debug logs, limit memory usage of the model by defining smaller batch sizes).
 See: [change_model](../change_model)
-Can be compiled in AllTools.

 ### 7. Simplify Model / Remove Signals
 Iteratively add or remove signals to simplify the model.
 See: [Iterative Feature Selector](../Iterative%20Feature%20Selector.md)
-Can be compiled in AllTools.

 ### 8. Analyze Feature Importance & Model Behavior
 "But Why" graphs for feature validation.